 "Music is my first language"

-From touring extensively with Nahko & Medicine For The People to lending his skillful sound to the likes of Esperanza and members of Prince, Stevie Wonder and Tower of Power, as well as touring internationally on his own, Max is no stranger to the strains of being a career musician.
-His solid musicianship has afforded him plenty of opportunities do just that, landing him on stages the world over from Red Rocks to the Byron Bay Blues Festival.
+From touring extensively with Nahko & Medicine For The People to lending his skillful sound to the likes of Esperanza and members of Prince, Stevie Wonder and Tower of Power, as well as touring internationally on his own, Max’s solid musicianship has afforded him plenty of opportunities to play on stages the world over from Red Rocks to the Byron Bay Blues Festival.

 At age 9, Max got his start early in life, thanks to his father’s keen attention and encouragement.
 Recognizing Max’s need for a way to express his naturally energetic, wind-like nature – he recommended Max pick up the horn.